- 2nd Interim Report 2021

 Efficiency measures for electricity consumption in data centres

-In the Olten-Neuhard Swisscom operation building, the new energy-efficient cooling systems should reduce its PUE value to 1.4.
-The total average PUE value of all Swisscom’s data centres is approximately 1.53.
 The company increasingly uses shared servers in its data centres.
-This server virtualisation requires less IT infrastructure and has already enabled additional savings of 7.1 million kWh in 2015.
+This server virtualisation requires less IT infrastructure and already enabled additional savings of 17.9 GWh in 2016.

 Efficiency measures for electricity consumption in buildings

 Swisscom is committed to modernising existing, inefficient lighting.
 This not only reduces the company’s energy consumption, but also improves the quality of the lighting.
-Swisscom has therefore optimised the lighting in two large office buildings and, for instance, replaced all the lights in the cafeteria in the Köniz business park with LEDs.
-These measures alone generated annual energy savings of 15 MWh.
+In addition, efficient lighting systems emit less warmth, which has a positive impact on ambient conditions.
+Swisscom has therefore optimised the lighting in two large office buildings and, for instance, replaced all the lights in the auditorium in Worblaufen with LEDs.
+These measures alone generate annual energy savings of 4.7 MWh.

-Efficiency measures when using fossil fuels to generate heat and reduce CO2 emissions
+Efficiency measures when using fossil fuels to generate heat and, consequently, reduce CO2 emissions

 Efficiency measures in fuel consumption, mobility and CO2 reduction

-Thanks to a progressive deployment strategy, the average CO2 emissions per vehicle are to be reduced from 150 g CO2 for each kilometre travelled (2010) to 110 g CO2/km by the end of 2016.
-In accordance with the New European Driving Cycle (NEDC), CO2 emissions from vehicles in the Swisscom fleet according to the manufacturer’s instructions averaged 113 g CO2/km as of the end of 2015, with 97% of the fleet classified in energy efficiency categories A and B. Swisscom also operates a fleet of 396 (+18.7%) hybrid vehicles, 60 (-9.1%) vehicles powered by natural gas, 15 (+33.3%) electrically driven vehicles and 33 (–11.4%) e-bikes.
+Thanks to a progressive deployment strategy, the average CO2 emissions per vehicle are to be reduced from 113 g CO2 for each kilometre travelled (2015) to 95 g CO2/km by the end of 2020.
+In accordance with the New European Driving Cycle (NEDC), CO2 emissions from vehicles in the Swisscom fleet according to manufacturers’ information averaged 109g CO2/km as of the end of 2016, 96% with of the fleet classified in energy efficiency categories A and B. Swisscom also operates a fleet of 463 (+16.9%) hybrid vehicles, 45 (-25.0%) vehicles powered by natural gas, 16 (+6.7%) electrically driven vehicles and 14 (-57.6%) e-bikes.
 All electrical vehicles are recharged in Swisscom buildings and garages using electricity generated from renewable energy sources.
-In 2015, Swisscom employees used 127,521 (+5.2%) rail tickets for business travel and were issued 14,880 (+7.5%) half-fare cards and 3,504 (+4.8%) GA travel cards.
+In 2016, Swisscom employees used 124,724 (-2.2%) rail tickets for business travel and were issued with 14,051 (-5.6%) half-fare cards and with 3,394 (-3.1%) GA travelcards.

 Efficiency gains through sustainable ICT services at Swisscom